Leadership

 Dr. Rosilda Alves

-Dr. Alves is the founder of Alves Psychotherapy Professional Corporation, a private practice dedicated to supporting individuals coping with trauma and cultural displacement.
-In addition to her clinical work, she is the author of the critically acclaimed book The Garden of Secrets (2018), which explores sexual abuse within collective cultures—specifically the Cabo Verdean community—and offers profound insight into the healing process for survivors from diverse backgrounds.
+Dr. Alves is the founder of Alves Psychotherapy Professional Corporation, a private practice supporting individuals coping with trauma and cultural displacement.
+She is the author of The Garden of Secrets (2018), a critically acclaimed exploration of sexual abuse within collective cultures particularly the Cabo Verdean community offering insight into recovery and resilience.
+She is also publishing a trilogy of children’s books Secrets, Listen to Me, and Look at Me designed to educate, empower, and give voice to children facing abuse.

-Dr. Alves holds a Doctorate and Master of Arts in Clinical Psychology from The Wright Institute in Berkeley, California.
-She also earned a Master of Arts in Marriage and Family Therapy from the University of San Francisco, and a Bachelor of Arts in Psychology and Sociology from Bridgewater State University in Massachusetts.
+Dr. Alves holds a Doctorate and Master of Arts in Clinical Psychology from The Wright Institute, Berkeley, California; a Master of Arts in Marriage and Family Therapy from the University of San Francisco; and a Bachelor of Arts in Psychology and Sociology from Bridgewater State University.

 Dr. Aminah Fernandes Pilgrim